Check your Medicare eligibility in a few simple clicks. Start Here!

 Are you planning for retirement or nearing your 65th birthday?
 As you get closer to being eligible for Medicare, it’s easy to feel overwhelmed by the number of deadlines, enrollment periods, and options out there—luckily, you have an advisor in your corner who can make it simple.
 Knowing these common Medicare mistakes can help you do things right when your initial enrollment period comes.

 Your initial enrollment period (IEP) is the seven-month window that surrounds your 65th birthday.
 It begins three months before your birth month, includes your birth month, and ends three months later.
 For example, say your birthday is July 10.
-Your IEP would begin in April and run through October.
+Your IEP begins April 1 and ends October 31.
 This period is the first time most people are eligible to enroll in Medicare.

 Missing your initial enrollment period can have financial consequences, some of which stay with you forever.
-For instance, if you don’t enroll in Medicare Part B when you’re eligible, your premium will go up by 10 percent for every 12 months that you miss.
-This premium increase is permanent—so the longer you wait, the more you pay.
+For instance, if you don’t enroll in Medicare Part B when you’re eligible, your premium increases by 10 percent for every 12 months that you miss.
+This is a lifetime premium increase—so the longer you wait, the more you pay.

-Similarly, Medicare Part D charges a fee for each month that you are eligible but not enrolled or covered by creditable coverage.
-That fee is calculated as one percent of the year’s national base beneficiary premium, which changes each year.
-In 2022, this fee amounts to 34 cents for every month you didn't enroll in Medicare Part D when you were initially eligible.
+Similarly, Medicare Part D charges a fee for each month that you are eligible but not enrolled in or covered by creditable coverage.
+That fee is calculated as one percent of the year’s “national base beneficiary premium” ($32.74 in 2023) times the number of full, uncovered months you didn't have Part D or creditable coverage.
+This fee, which lasts for your lifetime, is added to your monthly Part D premium.

 If you are covered by employer health benefits, you may be able to delay Medicare enrollment until your employment or coverage ends without the risk of late fees or penalties.
 Mark important deadlines or speak with an advisor to make sure you understand what the next steps are for your situation; that way you can avoid fees and penalties.

 Avoid assuming you must begin taking your Social Security payments when you enroll in Medicare.
 While you can begin receiving Social Security benefits when you turn 62, you permanently lose a percentage of your benefits coverage for every six months that you enroll prior to your full retirement age.
-For those turning 65 in 2022, the full retirement age is 66 and six months.
+For those turning 65 in 2023, the full retirement age is 66 and eight months.

 Even if you’re enrolling in Medicare during your initial enrollment period, it may be in your best interest to wait to enroll in Social Security until you reach full retirement age.
 If you’re in a position to wait longer—until the age of 70, for example—you can earn even more benefits.
 For each month that you delay accepting benefits between full retirement age and age 70, Social Security benefits will increase by ⅔ of a percentage point; this totals eight percentage points per year.
 However, delayed retirement credits stop accruing when you turn 70.